-Later, Narraway and Perkins [14] extended their frequency response based method of estimating the closed loop constraint back off on the assumption of perfect control hypothesis to select the optimal set of measurements and manipulated inputs.
-This was accomplished by introducing the binary decision variable into the bounds of all possible measurements and manipulations.
-Also, the method was extended for the case of realistic PI controllers.
-Although the formulation is an Mixed Integer Linear Program (MILP), the dimension of the problem is very high owing to the number of frequencies considered for each of the constraints.
-To solve this, a solution algorithm was presented where the obtained solution is compared with the open loop (without control) solution to quantify the prof itability that would achieved by the controller and the controller with less benefits are eliminated[6].
+(MILP), the dimension of the problem is very high owing to the number of frequencies considered for each of the constraints.
+To solve this, a solution algorithm was presented where the obtained solution is compared with the open loop (without control) solution to quantify the profitability that would achieved by the controller and the controller with less benefits are eliminated [7].
 All of the above methods were developed to handle single disturbance only.

-To address the case of multiple disturbances, Bahri et al. [1] addressed the back off problem for control of active constraints in the regulatory layer by solving the open loop problem.
-Figueroa et al. [4] extended the above approach to the closed-loop case where the figure of merit "maximum percentage recovery" is defined to choose between alternative control configurations.
+To address the case of multiple disturbances, Bahri et al. [2] addressed the back off problem for control of active constraints in the regulatory layer by solving the open loop problem.
+Figueroa et al. [5] extended the above approach to the closed-loop case where the figure of merit "maximum percentage recovery" is defined to choose between alternative control configurations.
 In summary, disturbance is the only source of uncertainty considered in evaluating the different control structures.
 However, in some cases measurement noise and control error also play a significant role.

 Disturbances are typically categorized based on the time scale or frequency of occurrence as fast or high-frequency disturbance and slow or low-frequency disturbance.
 The lower regulatory layer generally handles the fast disturbances whereas the slow disturbances are handled by the steady state optimizer.
 The objective of the optimization layer is to provide set points to the control layer.
 These set points depend on the set of design variables and measurements selected for estimating the model parameters.
 And, the choice of measurements have a profound impact in the steady state economics.
-In this regard, de Hennin et al. [7] presented a method for estimating the likely economic benefit that could be achieved by implementing a steady state optimizer.
+In this regard, de Hennin et al. [8] presented a method for estimating the likely economic benefit that could be achieved by implementing a steady state optimizer.
 The cost of instrumentation is also included in addition to the operational cost to determine the best optimal measurements.
+Some of the other works that use the concept of economic back-off in the area of controllability analysis are Young et al. [20] and Bahri et al. [1].

-Loeblein and Perkins [9] proposed a measure of average deviation from optimum that allows the estimation of economic value of different online optimization structures.
+Loeblein and Perkins [10] proposed a measure of average deviation from optimum that allows the estimation of economic value of different online optimization structures.
 In addition to measurement selection, their work addressed the impact of model uncertainty on the economics of the optimizer.
-To analyse this issue, the authors considered a simple model, approximate model and rigorous model and concluded that approximate model is appropriate for on-line optimization.
-Later, Loeblein and Perkins [10, 11] extended their method of average deviation from optimum to analyse the dynamic economics of regulatory layer which is assumed to be implemented using Model Predictive Control (MPC) system.
+To analyze this issue, the authors considered a simple model, approximate model and rigorous model and concluded that approximate model is appropriate for on-line optimization.
+Later, Loeblein and Perkins [11,12] extended their method of average deviation from optimum to analyze the dynamic economics of regulatory layer which is assumed to be implemented using Model Predictive Control (MPC) system.
 However, fixed control structures are assumed to rank between the alternatives.